Updated by staff writer Yona Williams.

 - Distributing water filters for clean access to water

-- Teaching youth in Ghana how to make reusable sanitary pads
+- Teaching youth in Ghana and Guatemala how to make reusable sanitary pads

 - Providing the necessary infrastructure (including toilets and private bathrooms)